Effect of strain on the electronic and magnetic properties of bilayer T-phase VS2: A first-principles study: Results and discussions

 Having found the exchange parameters, one can determine the Curie temperature.
 To do this we use the Mean Field Approximation (MFA) and the Random Phase Approximation (RPA).
 In the Mean Field Approximation, spins are treated based on an average interaction field, and any correlations beyond the nearest neighbors are disregarded.
 The MFA allows for a straightforward calculation of the Curie temperature (T$_c$) using the following expression:

-where k$_B$ is the Boltzmann constant.
+where k$_B$ is the Boltzmann constant, while $Z_{1}=6$, $Z_{2}=6$, and $Z_{int}=1$ denote the respective numbers of the nearest neighbors, next-nearest neighbors, and interlayer nearest neighbors atoms.
 In turn, the Random Phase Approximation (RPA) takes into account fluctuations in the spin orientations and incorporates correlations beyond the mean field.
 This approximation offers a more precise estimation of the Curie temperature.
 However, the RPA involves solving a system of coupled equations that take into account the spin correlation functions, resulting in a more intricate expression for T$_c$.

-The pure structure of the bilayer of T-VS$_2$ has $T_{c}$ close or beyond the room temperature for GGA+U in the MFA and RPA methods, respectively.
+The pure structure of the bilayer of T-VS$_2$ has $T_{c}$ close to or beyond the room temperature for GGA+U in the MFA and RPA methods, respectively.
 However, this value is lower for the GGA+SOC calculations.
 Furthermore, we have calculated the Curie temperature for the different strains and the results are listed in Table \ref{tabTc}.
 The T$_c$ plot as a function of bi-axial strain exhibits a similar trend to that of the exchange parameters, as shown in Figure \ref{TC}.
 Under tensile strain, the Curie temperature shows an increasing tendency.
 However, at higher tensile strains, it slightly decreases, which can be attributed to the interplay between the changes in electronic structure, spin interactions, and lattice distortions.
 In turn, the Curie temperature under compressive strains decreases, as anticipated from the corresponding $J_1$ and $J_2$ interactions.
-The decrease in Curie temperature continues until certain points where it becomes very low or even vanishes.
+The decrease in Curie's temperature continues until certain points where it becomes very low or even vanishes.